GSG-G10/Script-injections-safety-issues/README.md

 JS injection is running javascript from the client-side invoked by the client.
 You can do it in a browser or in console like in chrome

-### How to prevent script injections?
-* Do not allow any dynamic code execution in the application.
-This means you should avoid language constructs like eval and code strings passed to setTimeout() or the Function constructor.
-* Secondly, avoid serialization which could be vulnerable to injection attacks that execute code in the serialization process.
-* Lastly, perform dependency scanning to ensure that your application isn’t susceptible to this attack due to third-party open source components.
-* Furthermore, if you use a static code analysis tool like Snyk Code, you can find these potential code injection security vulnerabilities in your or your colleagues’ code.

 ### Example scenario

 Take a typical login form consisting of a user and email field and a password field.
 After the login info is submitted, it is combined with an SQL query on your web server.